Welcome back

 UC Merced's network has been broken out into three access levels:

-- Gold for those accessing Privileged Data (P3/P4)
+• Gold for those accessing Protected Data (P3/P4)

-The Office of Information Technology recommends that Faculty connect to our Blue networks, eduroam & CatNet, using your UCMNetID and Password.
-This network level provides access to everything available on our Slate network, as well as campus services that do not manage privileged or protected data (P3/P4).
+The Office of Information Technology recommends that Faculty connect to our Blue networks, eduroam & CatNet, using your UCMNetID and password.
+This network level provides access to everything available on our Slate network, as well as campus services that do not manage protected data (P3/P4).

-If you require access to privileged or protected data (P3/P4), you must connect to our Gold network.
-To connect to the Gold network, you must use the UC Merced VPN on a device enrolled in the Device Managed Program.
+If you require access to protected data (P3/P4), you must connect to the Gold level network by using the UC Merced VPN on a device enrolled in the Device Managed Program.

 Device Management Program

-All UC Campuses are required to deploy and manage Endpoint Detection & Response (EDR) software on 100% of university-owned computing devices (laptops & desktops at this time).
-The Office of Information Technology has developed a Device Management Program (DMP) to support this deployment and management.
-Enrollment into the DMP is easy and can be done in a number of ways, depending on your device's operating system.
-As mentioned in the Network Access Levels section, you must enroll your device in the DMP to access privileged data (P3/P4).
-To learn more about the DMP and how to enroll, visit our ServiceHub.
+All UC campuses are required to deploy and manage Endpoint Detection & Response (EDR) software on 100% of university-owned computing devices (laptops & desktops).
+The Office of Information Technology has developed a Device Management Program (DMP) to support this requirement.

 Device Verification